Cameron says UK must stay close to the EU after Brexit

 "There will be other problems ahead – but I want to be clear: we will deal with them from a position of strength, with a growing economy, a greatly reduced deficit, lower inflation and more jobs and businesses than ever before in our country," he said.

-"Above all though, we must recognise we are in a new reality now, we must accept it and we must make it work."
+"Above all though, we must recognize we are in a new reality now, we must accept it and we must make it work."

 He said Britain needed to "think big and think radically" to ensure the best outcome in the new circumstances, including a much bigger push on trade and investment targeting fast-growing economies like India and China.

-The bosses of Britain's two biggest defence companies, BAE Systems and Rolls-Royce, said earlier on Monday that they would cope with the fallout from Brexit, but they needed government to play its part.
+The bosses of Britain's two biggest defense companies, BAE Systems and Rolls-Royce, said earlier on Monday that they would cope with the fallout from Brexit, but they needed government to play its part.

 Also speaking at Farnborough, the U.S. Pentagon chief arms buyer Frank Kendall said Britain's vote to leave the European union was not expected to fundamentally alter its ties with the U.S. military or weapons-related trade.